Lubbock Symphony Orchestra: David Cho

-The Buddy Holly Hall of Performing Arts and Sciences
+Buddy Holly Hall

-Resulting from years of community studies and focus groups and located in the heart of Downtown Lubbock, The Buddy Holly Hall of Performing Arts and Science is a unique model not found anywhere else in the world.
+Resulting from years of community studies and focus groups and located in the heart of Downtown Lubbock, the Buddy Holly Hall of Performing Arts and Sciences is a unique model not found anywhere else in the world.
 The campus features two theaters, event space, a bistro and a ballet academy under one roof.

 Designed by Diamond Schmitt Architects, both theatres feature an acoustic value of NC15.
-A notable feature of The Buddy Holly Hall is the guitar wall, depicting the image of Buddy Holly playing a Stratocaster.
+A notable feature of the Buddy Holly Hall is the guitar wall, depicting the image of Buddy Holly playing a Stratocaster.
 Designed by Texas artist Brad Oldham, the image is a 9,000 piece sculpture made of multiple sizes of guitar picks cast of aluminum with brushed bronze.

-The Buddy Holly Hall is privately funded, owned and operated by The Lubbock Entertainment and Performing Arts Association, with 100% of all contributions directly funding construction of the project.
-Innovative partnerships with local arts organizations, public schools and universities, and private corporations will allow The Buddy Holly Hall to be financially self-sustaining upon opening in 2020.
+The Buddy Holly Hall is privately funded, owned and operated by the Lubbock Entertainment and Performing Arts Association, with 100% of all contributions directly funding construction of the project.
+Innovative partnerships with local arts organizations, public schools and universities, and private corporations will allow the Buddy Holly Hall to be financially self-sustaining upon opening in 2020.